 Another place where CLUSTER is helpful is in cases where you use an index to pull out several rows from a table.
 If you are requesting a range of indexed values from a table, or a single indexed value that has multiple rows that match, CLUSTER will help because once the index identifies the heap page for the first row that matches, all other rows that match are probably already on the same heap page, saving disk accesses and speeding up the query.

-There is another way to cluster data.
-The CLUSTER command reorders the original table using the ordering of the index you specify.
+There are two ways to cluster data.
+The first is with the CLUSTER command, which reorders the original table with the ordering of the index you specify.
 This can be slow on large tables because the rows are fetched from the heap in index order, and if the heap table is unordered, the entries are on random pages, so there is one disk page retrieved for every row moved.
-(PostgreSQL has a cache, but the majority of a big table will not fit in the cache.)
-The other way to cluster a table is to use
+Postgres has a cache, but the majority of a big table will not fit in the cache.